AustinAyala/MY-GREATEST-FEAR/GreatestFear.md

 - Social phobia: an intense fear of social interactions
 - Agoraphobia: an intense fear of places that are difficult to escape, sometimes involving a fear of crowded or open spaces-
 - Mysophobia: an intense fear of germs, dirt, and other contaminants

+>So what is my fear?
+>
+`Maybe Spiders?
+Maybe Snakes?
+Maybe Failure?`
+---